vedgy/venturous/README.md

 Currently only Audacious media player is supported, but adding support for other players should be quite simple.

-Venturous is built around one feature, which is missing in most (maybe even all) media players: user-defined items for random playback.
+Venturous is built around one feature, which is missing from most (maybe even all) media players: user-defined items for random playback.
 This feature is especially useful for grouping separate tracks that are actually parts of one composition.
 For example parts of classical music